James Mangold's unrealized projects: Untitled Patty Hearst biopic

 On December 6, 2017, it was reported that Mangold was to direct Elle Fanning in a yet-titled Patty Hearst biopic based on author Jeffrey Toobin's American Heiress: The Wild Saga of the Kidnapping, Crimes and Trial of Patty Hearst.
 Mangold collaborated on the adapted script with screenwriting team Scott Alexander and Larry Karaszewski.
 On January 11, 2018, Fox opted not to move forward with the film after a statement Hearst made condemning Toobin's book, saying it "Romanticizes my rape and torture and calls my abduction a rollicking adventure."

 Untitled Boba Fett film

-In 2018, Mangold was co-writing a standalone Star Wars script centering on the character Boba Fett with Simon Kinberg, who was signed on to produce the film.
+In 2018, Mangold was co-writing a standalone Star Wars script, centering on the character Boba Fett, alongside Simon Kinberg who was attached to produce.
 The project was soon scrapped, with Lucasfilm instead shifting their focus toward the streaming series The Mandalorian.
-Speaking in 2023 about the project, Mangold said he envisioned it as a "borderline R-rated, single planet spaghetti Western," adding that "I was just listening to [composer] Ennio Morricone all day, all night, and typing away.
+Speaking in 2023 about the project, Mangold said he envisioned it as a "borderline R-rated, single planet spaghetti Western," adding that "I was just listening to Ennio Morricone [music] all day, all night, and typing away.
 I'm not sure it ever would have happened.
 I'm not sure it was in anyone's plans, what I was thinking."